CrayLabs/SmartSim/doc/sr_fortran_walkthrough.rst

     use smartredis_client, only : client_type

     type(client_type) :: client
+    integer :: return_code

-    call client%initialize(.false.) !
-Change .false. to true if using a clustered database end program example
+    return_code = client%initialize(.false.) !
+Change .false. to true if using a clustered database
+  end program example

 **Putting a Fortran array into the database**